PyGithub/PyGithub/CONTRIBUTING.md

 ```

 If you use 2 factor authentication on your Github account, tests that require a login/password authentication will fail.
-You can use `pytest Issue139.testCompletion --record --auth_with_token` to use the `oauth_token` field specified in `GithubCredentials.py` when recording a unit test interaction.
+You can use `pytest -k Issue139.testCompletion --record --auth_with_token` to use the `oauth_token` field specified in `GithubCredentials.py` when recording a unit test interaction.
 Note that the `password = ""` (empty string is ok) must still be present in `GithubCredentials.py` to run the tests even when the `--auth_with_token` arg is used.

 Also note that if you record your test data with `--auth_with_token` then you also need to be in token authentication mode when running the test.
 You can do this by setting `tokenAuthMode` to be true like so: